A Final Move of God?

 Redefining the Glorious Church

-Many voices affirm the desire to pursue their gift and call to fully participate among a community of believers free of human domination.
+Many voices affirm the desire to pursue their own unique gift and are called to fully participate among a community of believers free of human domination.
 Messengers are being revealed, people called of God, chosen and prepared in solitary places.
-These messenger are not called to be professional theologians, nor religious celebrities, but simple disciples, men and women, God has called and reserved for this very time.
+These messengers are not be called to be professional theologians, nor religious celebrities, but simple men and women who are Christ's disciples.
+God has called and reserved true disciples for this very time.
 One may say they are coming forth out of their own caves of obscurity as David with his faithful remnant in days of old.
-Few voices in the wilderness have been joined with a multitude who cry out, "Prepare the Way of the Lord most high, make His way straight in the desert, prepare the way for a people to go forth and meet him, we set forth to meet him in the heavenly Zion, the "Mountain of the Lord."
+Few voices in the wilderness have been joined with a multitude who cry out, "Prepare the Way of the Lord most high, make His way straight in the desert, prepare the way for a people to go forth and meet him, we set forth to meet him in the high places, heavenly Zion, the "Mountain of the Lord."

-Now we do not know many of these who are of like passions.
-We recognize them when we share fellowship with them.
-There is openness, warth and access.
-They do not hide behind their title or a barrier of front persons who guard the man of God from contact with the common people.
-As Jesus when he was in his mother's womb caused the unborn John the Baptist to leap in the presence of the savior, and as the travelers to Emmaus felt their hearts burn within them, we will recognize and welcome those of the same right spirit.
+Now, we do not know many who share that spirit of zeal and passion couched in meekness.
+But we will recognize them when we share fellowship with them.
+Our spirit bares witness to theirs.
+We feel their openness, warmth and accessibility.
+They of the glorious church do not hide behind religious titles that are too often a barrier to intimacy with the common people.
+As in the bible account of Jesus when he was in his mother's womb, a common spirit caused the unborn John the Baptist to leap in the presence of the savior, and as the travelers to Emmaus felt their hearts burn within them, we will recognize and welcome those having the right spirit.

 The glorious church therefore is not a place.
 It is not a megachurch ministry with a dynamic pastor nor a charismatic leader who attracts more and more devotees to the meetings.
+It is not heirarchical with an elect at the head.
 It recognizes that the Kingdom of God at this time to be spiritual and is resident within the souls of men and women who have received the gift of life and salvation.
 It does not seek to conquer nations using methods of domination and control to bring political and economic systems into submission.
-I believe that the glorious church has no walls and no shepherd other than Jesus through his Holy Spirit.
+I believe that the glorious church has no walls and has no shepherd other than Jesus through his Holy Spirit.

 The Manifold Expressions of Grace